Clicky

 Multilingual Influences: The Minion language draws inspiration from multiple languages, including English, Spanish, French, Korean, Indonesian, and others.
 It borrows words, phrases, and even accents from these languages.

-Contextual Communication: Minions shine at using contextual cues, body language, and facial expressions to complement their spoken language, allowing for effective communication even without explicit verbal understanding.
+Contextual Communication: Minions shine at using contextual cues, body language, and facial expressions to complement their spoken language, allowing for effective communication even without explicit verbal using cultural adaptation through localisation.

 Relevance: Despite the seemingly random nature of the words in the Minion language, they are surprisingly straightforward, making the language accessible and enjoyable.
 Furthermore, while some real-world genderless languages exist, the Minion language is gender-neutral, as sentences in the Minionese language do not incorporate gender distinctions.
 Although the Minion language is fictional, it is an exciting illustration of how a language can be constructed without gendered expressions, offering a unique perspective on language and communication.